• Skip to primary navigation

 If you use olive oil, can you taste it in the cake?

-I used extra-virgin olive oil, which you can taste in the batter and when the cake is hot out the oven.
+I used extra-virgin olive oil, which you can taste in the batter and when the cake is hot out of the oven.
 But once the cake cools, you won’t taste it at all.
-I used Aldi or Lidl extra-virgin olive oil, it wasn’t a super expensive or strong one.
+I always use organic Aldi or Lidl extra-virgin olive oil, not a super expensive or strong one.
 If you’re worried about it, use light olive oil (the light refers to the taste and not calories).

 Does the GF version taste gluten-free?

 Not at all!
 This cake tastes just like it was made using regular all-purpose flour.
-At least that’s true with the gluten-free flour mix I used and after the cake has cooled off.
+At least that’s true with the gluten-free flour mix I used and after the cake has cooled.

 Does the whole wheat version taste like cardboard?

 Absolutely not!
 This whole wheat chocolate cake tastes like it was made with regular all-purpose flour.
-The cocoa powder, oil and sugar cover-up that wheaty taste that makes most whole wheat cakes a little less exciting.
+The cocoa powder, oil, and sugar cover up that wheaty taste that makes most whole wheat cakes a bit cardboardy.
 No worries with this one if you follow the recipe and use the recommended ingredients.

-Reducing sugar also reduces moisture, so unless you prefer a dry cake, don’t go overboard.
-Don’t try reducing the sugar to 1/2 cup or some absurd small amount, because it won’t be terrific like the cake we have here today.
-I think using 1 1/2 cups of sugar would be fine, but I don’t recommend stretching it beyond that.
+Reducing sugar also reduces moisture, so unless you’d like a dry cake, don’t go overboard.
+Don’t try reducing the sugar to 1/2 cup or some absurdly small amount because it won’t be terrific like the cake we have here today. 😉 I think using 1 1/2 cups of sugar would be fine, but I don’t recommend stretching it beyond that.

 The honey version already has a reduced amount (1 cup of honey instead of 2 cups of sugar), so I don’t recommend reducing it more than that!